Permanent Secretary to the Admiralty

-The Permanent Secretary of the Admiralty was the permanent secretary at the Admiralty, the department of state in Great Britain responsible for the administration of the Royal Navy.
+The Permanent Secretary of the Admiralty was the permanent secretary at the Admiralty, the department of state in Great Britain and subsequently the United Kingdom responsible for the administration of the Royal Navy.
 He was head of the Admiralty Secretariat, later known as the Department of the Permanent Secretary.
 Although he was not a Lord Commissioner of the Admiralty, he was as a member of the Board, and did attend all meetings.
 The post existed from 1702 to 1964.

 History

 The office originally evolved from the Assistants to the Secretary of the Admiralty (later called the First Secretary) who were initially only intermittently appointed, being sometimes designated "joint secretary" and sometimes "deputy secretary".
-Appointments became regular from 1756, and the title of the office was established as Second Secretary to the Admiralty' on 13 January 1783.
+Appointments became regular from 1756, and the title of the office was established as Second Secretary to the Admiralty on 13 January 1783.
 In the 19th century, it increasingly became the case that the First Secretary of the Admiralty was a member of the Government, while the Second Secretary was a civil servant, and the titles of the offices were changed to reflect this in 1869, the First Secretary becoming the Parliamentary Secretary of the Admiralty and the Second Secretary the Permanent Secretary of the Admiralty.

 When the Admiralty Department was abolished in 1964 and its functions merged within a new Ministry of Defence the post holder became formally known as the Permanent Under Secretary of State for the Navy.